DeepRegNet/DeepReg/docs/doc_data_loader.md

 ### Sampling

-As the registration network takes only one pair of images (and the corresponding labels) at a time, some sampling strategy has to be used in case of multiple labels.

-During training, the sampling results are different for each epoch.
+For paired images, one epoch of the dataset iterates all the image pairs sequentially with random orders.
+So each image pair is sampled once in each epoch with equal chance.
 For validation or testing, the random seed is fixed to ensure consistency.

-For paired images, one epoch of the dataset iterates all the pairs sequentially with random orders.
-So each image pair is sampled once in each epoch with equal chance.

 When an image has multiple labels, e.g. the segmentations of different organs in a CT image, only one label will be sampled during training.
-In particular, the sampled label will be always the same for moving and fixed images.
+In particular, only corresponding labels will be sampled between a pair of moving and fixed images.
 In case of validation or testing, instead of sampling one label per image, all labels will be iterated.

 ### Configuration

-Therefore, we use the following configuration for paired dataset.
+An example configuration for paired dataset is provided as follows.

 ```yaml
 dataset: